kznovo/rectangle-annotation/README.md

-- Notes:
+## Notes

 - csv should contain the following fields:
 `['filename', 'obj_name', 'xmin', 'ymin', 'xmax', 'ymax']`
 If there's no csv file in the path then a new csv file will be created.

 - Currently the tool only supports **up to 10 categories**.